alban-read/M1-MICRO-FORTH/dumbint.md

-NTH and ADDR provide a way of representing the address of the word in 16 bits (its position in the dictionary), rather than 64 (the full addres)
+NTH and ADDR provide a way of representing the address of the word in 16 bits (its position in the dictionary), rather than 64 bits (the full addres)

+To make token expansion simple, the dictionary contains fixed size words.